 Step 3: Dry & Style

 The next two rules might make you rethink everything you thought you knew about your hair.
-Firstly, get used to never running your fingers through your hair once out of the shower (here's all you need to know on how to brush curly hair without losing your curls).
+Firstly, get used to never running your fingers through your hair once out of the shower.
 All the detangling work has been done, and all the curls that have clumped together will break up—which answers the question of 'should you brush curly hair dry or wet'.
 Apply your products, like leave-in conditioner, curl cream, and gel, to soaking wet hair using your hands to glide it downwards in a prayer hands motion.
 Grab individual pieces that aren’t clumping together and finger twirl for extra definition.

 And voilà—perfect curls await you!